 The results on subjective well-being are consistent with those reported for more objective measures of well-being such as consumption and food security.
 The SCTP has had an impressive effect on the subjective well-being and mental health of participants.
 Self-reported quality of life, future outlook, and stress have all improved significantly, with the program leading to a 22 percent increase in the quality of life score and an 11 percent change in the stress scale.
 A new set of measures to capture 'distress' was introduced at end-line-these also show significant reductions in distress in all domains (social, financial and overall) for program beneficiaries.
 Recent thinking on poverty has highlighted the importance that mental health, stress and 'affect' play in decision-making and executive functioning.
-These measures of life, thus leading to a virtuous circle.
+These measures are thus not just ends in themselves, but can also help individuals make good decisions in other spheres of life, thus leading to a virtuous circle.
 The qualitative findings help to illustrate the direct link between receiving the transfer and reducing stress, and the positive benefits of reduced stress on health, education and overall wellbeing.
 Nevertheless, stress and worry continue to affect beneficiary households, especially those that are labour-constrained and lack social support network.